-3.5 Policyholders' right to cancel, surrender or transfer insurances

-According to the ICA, a Swedish life insurance policyholder is unconditionally entitled to cancel its insurance(s) upon notice to the relevant insurance undertaking.
-If not otherwise stated in the notice, the insurance is considered to be cancelled on the day of such notice.
-As a general rule, a policyholder is also entitled to surrender or transfer savings in the form of payments on insurance policies to another insurance.
+3.6 Policyholders' right to cancel, surrender or transfer insurance policies also entitled to surrender the policy or transfer savings in the form of payments to another policy within the same company or to a policy with another insurance company.
 Relevant terms in regard to the policyholder's right to surrender and transfer shall be specified in the insurance contract.
-The policyholder's bonus right in regard to a surrender or a transfer shall be determined in accordance with the same principles applicable to insurance claims.
-However, a deviation from such principles can be justified with regard to the remaining collective of policyholders' right to indemnity or the financial status of the insurance undertaking.
+The policyholder's bonus rights regarding a surrender or a transfer shall be determined in accordance with the same principles as those applicable to insurance claims.